 A welcoming Stratton cottage from which to explore the richness of the North Cornwall coastal area.

-Two bedrooms with TV and DVD: 1 x double, 1 x ground floor twin.
+Two bedrooms: 1 x double, 1 x ground floor twin.
 Bathroom with bath, separate shower, basin and WC.
 Fitted kitchen.
 Dining room with electric fire.
 Sitting room with electric fire.
 Conservatory.

 About the location